gabrielnadoncanada/next-saas-starter-kit/README.md

 2. From the Key Details in the [Google Cloud Console](https://console.cloud.google.com/security/recaptcha), add the reCAPTCHA ID to the `.env` file as `RECAPTCHA_SITE_KEY`.
 3. Click Key Details > Integration then click Use legacy key to get the secret key and add it to the `.env` file as `RECAPTCHA_SECRET_KEY`.

-### Sentry

-1. Create an account on [Sentry](https://sentry.io/), skip the onboarding and create a new Next.js project.
-2. At the bottom of the page, get the DSN and add it to the `.env` file as `SENTRY_DSN`.
-The other variables are optional.

 #### Fully customizable boilerplate out of the box, see images below 👇👇👇

 ![saas-starter-kit-poster](/public/saas-starter-kit-poster.png)